I am the CEO of the Helen Bamber Foundation and I joined in May 2018 ...

 What I love most about being part of the Helen Bamber Foundation is showing our amazing supporters what a huge difference each one of them can make.

-I am the Head of the Legal Protection team at the HBF and have been ...
+I am the Director of the Legal Protection team at the HBF and have been ...

-I am the Head of the Legal Protection team at the HBF and have been with the Foundation since 2017.
+I am the Director of the Legal Protection team at the HBF and have been with the Foundation since 2017.

 I have spent over a decade working as a lawyer in the immigration and human rights field representing survivors of trafficking, torture and conducting high-profile complex asylum claims before moving into the NGO sector.
 I have represented clients at all levels of the court system, including the European Court of Human Rights.
 Working at the Foundation has enabled me to work with clients within a holistic framework placing recovery at the centre of what we do.